 At NSHA, one of our core values is Achrayut - a responsibility to care for the Jewish and global community.
-As a part of this major milestone in your child's Jewish life, we encourage each child and their family to complete a chesed project that best expresses the student's interests.
-This is an excellent way to emphasize to your child that entering the age of Jewish adulthood not only means responsibility to Hashem but also responsibility to the community as well.
-NSHA has partnered with Areyvut which is an excellent resource for finding chesed opportunities.
+As a part of this significant milestone in your child's Jewish life, we encourage each child and their family to complete a chesed project that best expresses the student's interests.
+This is an excellent way to emphasize to your child that entering the age of Jewish adulthood means not only responsibility to Hashem but also responsibility to the community.

+NSHA has partnered with Areyvut, an excellent resource for finding chesed opportunities.
 Areyvut's goal is to connect Jewish youth to opportunities within our communities to volunteer and give back.
-Their Volunteer Opportunities Database consists of local organizations that offer ways to get involved, either as part of a project for a Bar or Bat Mitzvah, or as a stand-alone volunteer opportunity.
+Their Volunteer Opportunities Database consists of local organizations that offer opportunities to get involved, either as part of a Mitzvah project for a Bar or Bat Mitzvah or as a stand-alone volunteer opportunity.